 Well, let me tell you.
 Yes, Waffle house might not use any different spices or ingredients than most restaurants to make their hash browns, however, the major difference comes in the way they prepare them.

-Waffle House has taken a page out of the fine dining books and similar techniques.
+The Waffle House menu has taken a page out of the fine dining books and similar techniques.
 This creates a much better hash brown that is superior in texture and even taste.

 How To Make Waffle Houses Hash Browns